About

 July.22 'Tension Graduate Show', Tension Fine Art Gallery, London

-Jun.22.
-'The Rehearsal’, Central Saint Martins, London
+Jun.22 'The Great Rehearsal’, Central Saint Martins, London

 May.22 ‘Renewal’, Doddington Hall and Garden’s, Lincolnshire, UK